Sonic: I thought it was obvious. I can't help it if you're slow.

-- The Fairly OddParents!: Cosmo and Wanda have a baby in "Fairly OddBaby".
-Fairy babies are supremely powerful to the point where having new babies was banned (or at least it should — unfortunately they forgot to actually write it down in the rulebook), so the fairies are understandably concerned when the baby goes missing.
+- The Fairly OddParents: Cosmo and Wanda have a baby in "Fairly OddBaby".
+Fairy babies are supremely powerful to the point where having new babies was banned (or at least it should — Jorgen forgot to officially add it to the rulebook), so the fairies are understandably concerned when the baby goes missing.
 They barge into both the Anti-Fairy World and Pixie World accusing them of kidnapping the baby, however it turned out neither of their suspects even knew that the fairies had a new baby.